kurval/Python-Excel-Sorter/README.md

 # Python-Excel/CSV-Sorter
-Simple excel sorter using pandas lib.
+Sort Excel/CSV File Utility using pandas.
 Reads a file of records, sorts them, and then writes them back to the file.
 Allow the user to choose various sort style and sorting based on a particular field.
 # Requirements
 * Python 3
 * Libs: